ocaml/dune/doc/coq.rst

       ├── dune
       └── UsingMyPlugin.v

-Our :ref:`dune-project` will need to have a package for the plugin to sit in, otherwise Coq will not be able to find it.
+Our :doc:`/reference/files/dune-project/index` will need to have a package for the plugin to sit in, otherwise Coq will not be able to find it.

 .. code:: dune